 The Puppet Support Lifecycle policy provides guidelines throughout the lifecycle of each version of Puppet Enterprise.
 Puppet produces two different release tracks – long term support and standard support track:

 - Long term support (LTS): Release occurs every 18 months.
 Receives mainstream support for 24 months after launch.
 This track is best if you want continued security updates and full support without upgrading your Puppet Enterprise installation on a twice-annual basis.

 - Standard term support (STS): Release occurs approximately every 6 months.
-Mainstream support ends when the next version is released, at which point the release is on Limited support for three more months.
+Mainstream support ends when the next version is released, at which point the release is on Limited support for approximately three more months (although this can be different for older releases).
 This track is the best fit if you always want to take advantage of the latest new features and capabilities from Puppet as soon as they are available, and can commit to upgrading Puppet on a twice-annual basis to remain fully supported.

 Each Puppet Enterprise version, whether long term support or standard, goes through three phases: